ezcafe/ezcafe/README.md

 Hi there 👋

-I’m **Quang**, a Senior Frontend Developer with over 10 years experience.
+I’m **Quang**, a Lead Engineer with over 18 years of experience in software engineering, team leadership, and project execution.

-I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.

 Want to know more about me?
 [Check out my portfolio.](https://www.linkedin.com/in/quang-pt/)